 » Trade and Investment

 The Queensland Trade and Investment Strategy 2017– 2022 (TIS Strategy) was released in April 2017 to drive local jobs and the Queensland economy.
-It is a plan for cooperation between governments, business, educational institutions and local councils to create jobs for Queenslanders.

 By improving the experience for domestic and international HDR candidates in Queensland and enhancing innovation and competitiveness among Queensland businesses through increased connections with researchers, the E&E Project addresses the vision of the TIS Strategy to:

 “Position Queensland as Australia’s most innovative and dynamic trading economy – a magnet for global investment.”

 » Advance Queensland

 The E&E Project addresses the premise of Advance Queensland, the Queensland Government’s $500 million initiative that aims to: